While awaiting confirmation of acceptance, students should still choose 8 courses at their home school for next year.

 Will the “Contemporary Aboriginal Voices” (NBE3U/C) course be recognized as a valid English course by Universities and Colleges?

 Yes.
 It is a full English equivalent — recognized by universities — but is named out of the Native Studies provincial curriculum section.
-It is now the only grade 11 English credit being offered at Thomas A Stewart SS, and has been the only grade 11 English course offered at North Hastings High School in Bancroft for several years.
+It is now the only grade 11 English credit being offered KPR schools.
 In this course, students will explore Indigenous perspectives through Indigenous authors from around the world.
 These perspectives will be used to help build the framework for understanding sustainability “best practices.”

 Can I play sports for my home school during YLS?

 YES! (for KPR students).
-This was not possible during the 1st year of YLS.
-But with PCVS being the new administrative home for YLS, students can now be “shared” with their home school, and that makes it possible to play sports for their home school within OFSAA regulations.
+With PCVS being the administrative home for YLS, students can now be “shared” with their home school, and that makes it possible to play sports for their home school within OFSAA regulations.
 That said, applicants will need to be able make their own timely travel arrangements to practices and games from either Trent or PCVS classroom, and in some instances, special YLS learning activities will take priority over early dismissal for (non championship) sports games.

 PVNC students cannot be “shared” across school boards.
 They can still enrol for YLS, but would not be able to play OFSAA sanctioned sports at their home school.